suryapratapsinghsuryavanshi/solverjs/README.md

 ### isFibonacci
-The Fibonacci numbers form a sequence such that each number is the sum of the two preceding numbers, starting from 0 and 1. isFibonacci is a boolean function that take one number as argument , checks the number is a fibonacci number or not  and return boolean value;
+The Fibonacci numbers form a sequence such that each number is the sum of the two preceding numbers, starting from 0 and 1. isFibonacci is a boolean function that take one number as argument , checks the number is a fibonacci number or not  and return true/false;

     console.log(solverjs.isFibonacci(5));
     // The output is : true